-The most common myth about obesity and excess weight is that all we have to do to reach a healthier weight is eat less and move more.
-This overly-simplistic view ignores the reality of how our bodies work, and specifically how they react to weight loss.
-Here’s what actually happens:
+The most common myth about obesity and excess weight is that all anyone has to do to reach a healthier weight is eat less and move more.
+This overly-simplistic view ignores the reality of how our bodies work, and specifically how they react to weight loss – and this is why for many people with obesity, diet and exercise alone isn’t enough.
+Here’s what happens:

-If I eat less and move more, my brain thinks that’s happening because there’s a famine (and I’m going to starve) so it responds in three ways:
+If I eat less and move more, my brain thinks there’s a famine (and I’m going to starve) so it responds in three ways:

 1. It slows my metabolism down, so I’ll burn fewer calories.